Hello there! Grace:

 - The TARDIS also translates anything in a classical language (for example, the Classical Ood) into Latin.

-- Some early episodes have the Doctor unable to communicate even in common Earth languages (even French); Fridge Logic explains that the translation abilities of the TARDIS grow over time.
+- Some early episodes have the Doctor unable to communicate even in common Earth languages (even French).
 It's not made clear whether this is due to the TARDIS itself or to the Doctor learning more languages (both options have been used in-show).

-- Interestingly, the Doctor also seems to speak to horses, cats, and babies, but the TARDIS doesn't seem to allow his companions to.
+- Interestingly, the Doctor also seems to speak to horses, cats, and babies, but the TARDIS doesn't allow his companions to.

 - The ultimate test of the TARDIS telepathic circuits comes in the Big Finish Doctor Who audio "Survival of the Fittest", which features alien insects that communicate through scent.
 The TARDIS translates, but the Doctor's German-speaking companion points out that if it worked perfectly, they wouldn't get the residual scents as well.
 And the Doctor wouldn't have "a stuffy Prussian accent."